Esomeprazole 20 mg gastro-resistant capsules, hard

 4.1 Therapeutic indications

-Esomeprazole capsules are indicated in adults and adolescents from the age of 12 years.
+Esomeprazole capsules are indicated in adults for:

 Gastro-Esophageal Reflux Disease (GERD)